+Q8.
+What causes a secondary (double) rainbow?
 With a secondary rainbow, there are two reflections rather than one.
-The extra reflection both reverses the order of the colours, and has is fainter (light loses intensity when reflected - one can see this on shining a torch beam at a mirror).
-The secondary bow is larger (adapting the mathematics needed to calculate the angle of the primary bow - see Boyer above, or a textbook on Optics).
+The extra reflection both reverses the order of the colours, and makes the bow fainter (light loses intensity when reflected - one can see this on shining a torch beam at a mirror).
+The secondary bow is larger (adapting the mathematics needed to calculate the angle of the primary bow - see Boyer, etc.